wvchallenges/se-challenge-expenses/README.markdown

 ## Points of persional pride

 This application presented a lot of interesting problems to solve.
 I started by looking at the data presented in the CSV and designed a scalable structure to hold not only the expense data but the normalized employee and address data as well.
 I am rather proud of the efficiency and functionality of my API backend.
 I used a custom view to pre process the data into a format more acceptable the django rest framework list serializes.
 I aimed for generic maintainable code wherever possible and focused on efficient database interaction.
-I also overrode the serializer create functions to return an instance in certain conditions. this prevents employees or address being duplicated and does not require some custom long winded validation.
+I also overrode the serializer create functions to return an instance in certain conditions.
+This prevents employees or address being duplicated and does not require some custom long winded validation.

-The project
+#The project

 # Wave Software Development Challenge